hsiaopat/NDBuildingRecognition/README.md

 **Commentary**

 Our accuracy was lower than we anticipated.
 Reasons for this include images in the training set that do not have enough connectivity.
 For example, the below images are both images of Hesburgh Library.
 However, they look as though they could be completely different buildings.
-For the final sprint, we will refine the images that we use and possibly take new ones if necessary.
+For the final sprint, we will consider refining the images that we use and possibly take new ones if necessary in order to better train the model.

 ![IMG_8408 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/63eaf917-f493-4dc7-a121-cc7dfcb97745) ![IMG_8402 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/bb5aff9c-a009-47f4-95e9-3f9542dc47b2)

 In addition, another factor that contributes this is similar architecture between different buildings.
 Buildings at the University of Notre Dame follow a similar theme, and thus there are higher chances of certain architectural features getting mistaken for other buildings.

+One thing to note is that the validation subset classification accuracy is higher than the training subset classification.
+Typically, the training subset accuracy is expected to be higher.
+The reason for our results might be because our subset is very small - this could cause the model to overfit the training data.

 In addition, we are considering changing our KL divergence classification method completely, and using a neural network instead of KL divergence.
 Specifically, we will use a convolutional neural network.
 The input layer will match the size of the normalized SIFT feature vectors, then hidden layer will contain activation functions that will learn the building patterns in the image dataset, and the output layer will have 5 neurons, one neuron for each building in our dataset.
 We will use another activation function to get the probability scores for each building class.
 We would  train the neural network by spliting our dataset into training and validation sets.
 We will use the SIFT feature vectors as inputs and the building labels as the outputs, and adjust and test to see what parameters need for fine-tuning.